run-ai/docs/docs/Researcher/cli-reference/runai-delete.md

 ## Output

-* The Workload will be deleted and not available via the command _runai list workloads_.
+* The Workload will be deleted and not available via the command _runai list jobs_.

 * The Workloads will show as `deleted` from the Run:ai user interface Job list.